-It is everyone's responsibility to report concerns related to children and make referrals to Children Services and the Police if suspected that a child has been abused or is at risk of abuse.
+Its everyone's responsibility to report concerns related to children and make referrals to Children Services and the Police if suspected that a child has been abused or is at risk of abuse.

-Therefore, when safeguarding concerns are shared to the DSL by a parent or member of the public, it is important to note that there is equal responsibility by the complainant to report the matter directly, rather than assume the responsibility is that of the schools.
+Therefore, when safeguarding concerns are shared to the DSL in a school by a parent or member of the public, it is important to note that there is equal responsibility by the complainant to report the matter also directly rather than assume the responsibility is that of the school.
 If unsure of how to do this speak to the DSL / head teacher and they will advise accordingly.